djalbat/the-foundations-of-symbolic-reasoning/README.md

 Before going any further I will remark that in my opinion intuitionism and natural deduction together constitute the most significant advance in formal reasoning since the greeks invented logic.
 Intuitionsism frees us from the tyranny of classical thinking whilst natural deduction separates reasoning from logic altogether.
-Both are so ubiquitous as to be almost transparent, however, and therefore their contributions are seldom recognised.
+Both are so ubiquitous as to be almost transparent, however, and therefore their importance is seldom recognised.
-We think, communicate and argue intuitionistically, for example, just as much as we do classically;
+We think, communicate and argue intuitionistically, for example, just as much as we do so classically;
 and natural deduction is so commonplace in the sciences, computer science in particular, that it seems to go completely unnoticed.
-Therefore if this book does nothing more for the otherwise disinterested reader than to make them aware of these approaches then it has at least have acheived something.
+So if this book does nothing more for the otherwise disinterested reader than to make them aware of these approaches then it has at least have acheived something.

 Moving on: